-If you would like to participate in a studio, we will help assemble a multidisciplinary team (approximately 4-6 experts) and set up one, 60-90 minute session.
+If you would like to participate in a studio, we will help assemble a multidisciplinary team (approximately 4-6 experts) and set up one, 60 minute session.
 Depending on your request (aims page review, mock review or brainstorming) you will be asked to provide written information for review (see below).
 Please note that we can set up remote meetings through video conferencing, if necessary.

 - Other applications will be considered on a case-by-case basis.

 - Submit a research studio request via the website.

 - You will be contacted by the studio coordinator to discuss your availability for best dates and times.

 - The Professional Development leadership will review your request and suggest additional experts, for a total of 4-6 to participate.

 - A doodle poll will be sent to the experts to find the best time to conduct the studio.